svikashk/docs/guide/account-structure.md

 # How your Zepel account is structured
 {: .no_toc }

-Zepel is structured into accounts, projects, lists, work items, and boards.
+Zepel is structured into accounts, projects, features, work items, and boards.
 {: .fs-6 .fw-300 }